A Comprehensive Handwritten Paragraph Text Recognition System: LexiconNet: Experimental Setup and Results

 \subsubsection{READ-16}

 It is presented in ICFHR 2016 \cite{read}.
-It was a part of the READ project.
-This dataset includes a subset of documents from the Ratsprotokolle collection, which is a collection of 30,000 pages of minutes of meetings held from 1470 to 1805.
 It is written in the German language.
 Page, Paragraph and Line level segmentation is provided by READ-2016.
 The training, validation and testing splits are shown in Table \ref{tab:dataset}.